The Five Star Stories: Manga

+On June 4th 2025, Titan Comics announced that they had licensed The Five Star Stories, with their first volume set to be released in March 2026.

 The major story arcs of the manga are:

+Volumes

 Film adaptation

 A film adaptation of The Five Star Stories covers the events in the first arc of the manga, Destiny Three Fates: Lachesis.
-It was created by Sunrise, directed by Kazuo Yamazaki, produced by Haruki Kadokawa, and premiered in Japan on March 11, 1989.
+It was created by Sunrise, directed by Kazuo Yamazaki, produced by Haruki Kadokawa, and premiered in Japan on March 11, 1989, as a double-bill with Utsunomiko.
 It was re-released in 2002 in DVD format.
-The licensing rights are currently owned by ADV Films, and an English version was released in March 2005.
+It was licensed by the now-defunct ADV Films, which released an English version in March 2005.

+(優雅なる脱走, Yūganaru dassō), a track from the anime film's soundtrack, was sampled in the 2025 song "Do the Dance" by South Korean girl group Illit.

 Reception

 According to Oricon, reboots of the first three volumes have all ranked within the top 30 best-selling manga of during their release week: Book I at number 11 selling 31,471 copies, book II at number 23 selling 30,958 copies, and book III at number 15 selling 38,437 copies.
 The manga had over 8.5 million copies in print as of January 2018.